 I can set up a bar/ribbon or an in-content CTA to appear in my posts to send people to an affiliate product.

-I usually do this when there's a live sale or offer that my readers might be interested in.
+I usually do this when there's a live sale or offer that might interest my readers.

 Like this one that's on as I write this post:

-But you can also use it as an evergreen campaign or a recurrent campaign to repeat on a regular basis.
+But you can also use it as an evergreen campaign or a recurrent campaign to repeat regularly.